D4viMartins/D4viMartins/README.md

 - ⏰ Pomodoro Timer for productivity
 - ⚡ n8n Automations integrating AI APIs
 - 🤖 Python scripts for data organization and personal productivity
+- 💡AI model to help companies to detect PPE on their employes

 👉 Check out my repositories for detailed project READMEs and source code!